brimdata/zed/docs/data-model/zjson.md

 #### Record Type

-More formally, a Zed record type is a JSON object of the form
+A record type is a JSON object of the form
 ```
 {
   id: <number>,